 Sometimes it is too hard to learn new habits on our own and a counselor can help to get a new perspective.
 Get help for yourself if you notice that something is holding you back from being the self that you want to be in a relationship.
 Maybe you have a temper, you can't say what you want to say because you are shy or anxious, or you get easily triggered by the other person's behavior.
 A counselor can also help if you are not sure why you are having trouble in your relationships, or if you are finding yourself lonely or disconnected.
 You can seek couples counseling if you and your partner want to work on your relationship together.

-Interpersonal Violence Prevention: Resources for interpersonal violence prevention at UH Hilo, as well as support and services for victims and survivors of sexual assault.
+Resources for interpersonal violence prevention at UH Hilo, as well as support and services for victims and survivors of sexual assault.

-Equality Wheel: Healthy Relationships have these things in common.
+Healthy Relationships have these things in common.

-Connectedness and Healthy Relationships at Ulifeline
+- Connectedness and Healthy Relationships

-Conflict Resolution.
-Animated video describes the origins of conflict.
+Conflict Resolution describes the origins of conflict.